datamachine/telex/README.md

 ```
 !tginfo id
 ```

+### Installation
+Steps:
+1: Clone git repository.
+2: Install dependencies
+3: Install telex
+4: Setup tg
+5: Run telex

+#### Cloning the repository

+    git clone --recursive https://github.com/datamachine/telex.git && cd telex

+#### Installing dependencies

+##### Linux and BSDs

+Install libs: readline, openssl and (if you want to use config) libconfig, liblua, python3-dev, virtualenv and libjansson.

+###### On Ubuntu/Debian use:

+    sudo apt-get install libreadline-dev libconfig-dev libssl-dev lua5.2 liblua5.2-dev libevent-dev libjansson-dev python3-dev virtualenv make

+###### On gentoo:

+    sudo emerge -av sys-libs/readline dev-libs/libconfig dev-libs/openssl dev-lang/lua dev-libs/libevent dev-libs/jansson dev-lang/python3 dev-python/virtualenv

+###### On Fedora:

+    sudo yum install lua-devel openssl-devel libconfig-devel readline-devel libevent-devel libjansson-devel python3-devel python-virtualenv

+###### On FreeBSD:

+    pkg install libconfig libexecinfo lua52 python3 devel/py-virtualenv

+#### Installing telex
+To install the bot, run the following in telex directory.

+    ./launch.sh install

+#### Setting up Telegram cli (verifying phone number)
+Do the following.

+    cd tg
+    bin/telegram-cli -k tg-server.pub

+It will ask for your phone number and confirmation code.
+After successful verificaion of phone number, press Ctrl+C to stop telegram-cli.

+#### Running telex

+To start the bot, run the following in telex directory.

+    ./launch

+### Running bot as a service
+If you have [upstart](http://upstart.ubuntu.com/), you can run the bot as a service by following the below procedure.

+To check if you have upstart, just run

+    sudo start

+If output something like this, then you have upstart.

+    start: missing job name
+    Try `start --help' for more information.
+Edit the config file.

+    sed -i "s/yourusername/$(whoami)/g" temp/telex.conf
+    sed -i "s_telegrambotpath_$(pwd)_g" temp/telex.conf
+    sudo cp temp/telex.conf /etc/init/
+    sudo start telex # To start it sudo stop telex # To stop it

 # Notes
 While already very capable, this bot is still in relatively early development.
 Some plugin names, or plugin API calls may be modifed.
 However, we are starting to settle on our stable APIs.